-- Great Man Theories (1840s) Leaders are born, not made.
+- 1 Great man theories (1840s) leaders are born, not made.
 Leaders are heroic and charismatic.
 They have legitimate, expert and referent power.
-Examples include Winston Churchill, Bill Gates, Bill Clinton, Steve Jobs. - 2 Trait Theories (1950s) People inherit certain qualities and characteristics that make them much better suited for leadership.
-There is a perfect list of traits for leadership, and legitimate power is held by the leader. - 3 Behavioural Style Theories (1960s) Leadership can be learned.
-Leaders are made, not born; however, the focus is on a leader's actions, not their thinking. - 4 Contingency and Situational Theories (1960s) Particular variables in the environment or the situation will suggest the appropriate style of leadership.
-Legitimate and coercive power is still held by the leader. - 5 Relational and Pro-Social Theories (late 1970s onwards) - Leadership is inter-relational and co-created between people.
+Examples include Winston Churchill, Bill Gates, Bill Clinton, Steve Jobs. - 2 Trait theories (1950s) people inherit certain qualities and characteristics that make them much better-suited for leadership.
+It is assumed that there is a perfect list of traits for - leadership, and legitimate power is held by the leader. - 3 Behavioural style theories (1960s) leadership can be learned.
+Leaders are made, not born; however, the focus is on a leader's actions, not their thinking. - 4 Contingency and situational theories (1960s) particular variables in the environment or the situation will suggest the appropriate style of leadership.
+Legitimate and coercive power is still held by the leader.

+5 Relational and pro-social theories (late 1970s onwards) - leadership is interrelational and co-created between people.
 It can be used to transform both individuals and organizations.

 There is a strong ethical component to leadership.
 There is a shift in focus from power being the most important component to people being the most important factor to consider.

-not made', i.e. not everyone can be a leader, and those people who can be leaders are genetically pre-disposed to greatness (see also Carlyle, 1907).
-Note also that this is a gendered view of leadership.
+Dating from the 1840s, in a series of six lectures on The Hero by the historian Thomas Carlyle, the thinking at the time was very much that 'leaders are born and not made' - not everyone can be a leader, and those people who can be leaders are genetically predisposed to greatness (see Carlyle, 1907).
+Note, also, that this is a gendered view of leadership.
 Women were, at that time, not considered suitable for leadership roles.
-Rather, leaders were viewed as heroic and charismatic, who engender loyalty in their followers because of the strength of their personality and their mission.
+Rather, leaders were viewed as heroic and charismatic, engendering loyalty in their followers because of the strength of their personality and their mission.
+However, this is not a theory of leadership in the sense that the analysis is 'ex ante'.
+Indeed, the authors make no attempt to explain what characteristics or contingencies led individuals who had come to be identified as 'great men' to be so.

-Whilst Reich (1991) warns against the idea of reifying the leader as hero, a great leader was thought to emerge when there was a great need for followers to be saved (see Handy's 1996 definition above).
+While Reich (1991) warns against the idea of reifying the leader into hero, a great leader was thought to emerge when there was a great need for followers to be saved (see Handy's 1996 definition).
 It is summed up by the saying, 'cometh the hour, cometh the man', meaning that when the situation demands, someone will be found.
-Great Man theories remain both a popular historical and current view of leadership; from religious leaders to warrior leaders such as Genghis Khan and Marcus Aurelius, to modern political leaders such as Winston Churchill in the UK, and US presidents.
+Great man theories remain both a popular historical view and a current view of leadership - from religious leaders to warrior leaders such as Genghis Khan and Marcus Aurelius, to modern political leaders such as Winston Churchill in the UK, and US presidents.

 Think about 'great leaders', past and present, and list as many of them as you can.
-(This is great fun to do in a group, and forms the basis of a game called 'Who am I?')
-Next, write down those characteristics for which they were known and which characterized them as great leaders.
+(This is great fun to do in a group, and forms the basis of a game called 'Who am I?'.)
+Next, write down those characteristics for which they were known, and that characterized them as great leaders.
 What, if anything, do they seem to have in common?